-Expenses on marketing, sales and government relations increased to \$47,465 during the Quarter compared to a small recovery of \$2,309 for the same quarter in Fiscal 2019, with most of the increase being due to significantly increased government relations activities and increased level of market development activities performed by consultants after the departure of the Company's former Vice-President, Market Development and Sales at the end of Fiscal 2019.
-This is a result of new interest from both the Federal and Provincial governments in creating policy to enable new critical minerals supply chains to be established in Canada.
+Marketing and sales related expenses for the Year increased by \$120,429 (592%) to \$140,774 compared to Fiscal 2019, with most of the increase being due to significantly increased government relations activities and increased level of market development activities performed by consultants after the departure of the Company's former Vice-President, Market Development and Sales at the end of Fiscal 2019.
+This is a result of new interest from both the Federal and Provincial governments on creating policy to enable new critical minerals supply chains to be established in Canada.
 With Avalon being one of the few Canadian companies with significant experience in this area, the Company has been frequently asked to support these efforts.
-This work is now being led by consulting Government Affairs Advisor, Zeeshan Syed and consulting Business Development Advisor, Phil Chataigneau.